spxp/spxp-specs/SPXP-Spec.md

 8. Bob activates the new reader key on his profile server
 9. Bob sends the encrypted package to Alice's profile server and receives the package Alice has deposited there for Bob in return
-10. Bob decrypts the reader key and certificate from the package with the same _ephemeral connection establishment key_ from the connection request
+10. Bob decrypts the reader key and certificate from the package with the _ephemeral connection establishment key_ from the connection request
 11. Next time when Alice checks her own profile server, she receives the encrypted package from Bob and decrypts the reader key and certificate from the package with the _ephemeral connection establishment key_